steph-rage/RageCreations/Steph/front_page.md

 Hi, I'm Steph and I love making lots of things out of crochet!
 I discovered crochet about two years ago and it has quickly become an obsession.
 I get kinda bored repeating something I've already done, so custom projects are my specialty.
 Even if I've never done anything like it before, just ask!
 I love learning how to create new things.

-## Types of croceht projects I can do:
+## Types of crochet projects I can do:

 * My current specialty is hats of all shapes, sizes, and colors.
 * Any other warm winter accessory: scarves, mittens, arm warmers, leg warmers, ...